cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-06-08-diversity-driven-software-debloat.md

 # The Winning Strategy

 To overcome the limitations of coverage and tracing tools, I tackle the problem from a different perspective.
 I decided to merge the coverage and tracing results of various tools, and debloat what none of the tools determines as covered.
-The current implementation of JDBL combines the outputs of three tools: JaCoco, [yajta](https://github.com/castor-software/yajta/), and the native class loader of the JVM.
+The current implementation of JDBL combines the outputs of fourth tools: [JaCoco](https://www.jacoco.org/jacoco/), [JCov](https://wiki.openjdk.java.net/display/CodeTools/jcov), [yajta](https://github.com/castor-software/yajta/), and the native class loader of the JVM.
 The benefits and drawbacks of these are the following:

+- **JaCoCo**: It is a mature and fine-grain (supports branch-level coverage) Java code coverage tool that relies on [ASM](https://asm.ow2.io/) for bytecode instrumentation.
+However, it does not cover throw exceptions, interfaces, and certain bytecode constructs.
+- **JCov**: Is a pure java implementation of a code coverage tool which supports applications on JDK 1.0 and higher.
 - **Yajta**: It is a tracing agent that works offline, it relies on [Javassist](https://www.javassist.org/) for bytecode instrumentation.
 Probes are inserted in the beginning of each method.
 However, it does not perform fine-grain trace coverage at the instruction level.
-- **JaCoCo**: It is a mature and fine-grain (supports branch-level coverage) Java code coverage tool that relies on [ASM](https://asm.ow2.io/) for bytecode instrumentation.
-However, it does not cover throw exceptions, interfaces, and certain bytecode constructs.
 - **JVM class loader**: It is very accurate since the JVM needs to load a class before executing it, by design.
 However, it limited to classes and does not trace methods.

 A general scheme of JDBL is presented in the following figure: